saif131/Costa-Sales-Analysis/README.md

     - Open `Costa Sales.pbix` in Power BI Desktop to view and interact with the sales data visualizations.

 3. **Analyze the CSV data**:
-    - Use your preferred data analysis tool (e.g., Excel, Python, R) to analyze the data in `Costa Sales.csv`.
+    - Use your preferred data analysis tool (Excel) to analyze the data in `Costa Sales.csv`.

 ## Data Description
 The `Costa Sales.csv` file contains the following columns: